Causal inference with misspecified exposure mappings: separating definitions and assumptions: Variance estimation

 which the same result as in \citet{Aronow2017Estimating}, but presented in a different form.
 The fact that these three terms are non-negative by construction confirms that the estimator is conservative when the exposures are correctly specified.
 What Proposition~\ref{prop:bias-variance-estimator} shows is that we need to consider additional sources of bias when the exposures are misspecified.

 The remaining biases stem from two sources.
 The first also arises from the use of Young's inequality in the construction of the estimator.
 If the probability that two units are simultaneously assigned to a certain combination of exposures is zero, then the corresponding specification errors cannot interact, and the errors do not affect the variance of the point estimator.
-Section~\suppref{sec:rigorous-pos} and the proof of Lemma~\suppref{lem:bound-error-var} in Supplement~\suppref{supplement} provide a deeper discussion about this fact.
 This means that we do not need to adjust for any dependence between such errors, because we know it is zero.
 However, these pairs of units are exactly the ones for which we apply the bound on the unobserved product of potential outcomes to ensure conservativeness under correctly specified exposures.
 This inadvertently leads to that the variance estimator is affected by the magnitude of the corresponding errors.
 The terms $\varbiasf{3}{\exea}$ and $\varbiasf{3}{\exeb}$ capture this part of the bias.
 Like the previous terms, these terms are non-negative by construction.

 The terms of real concern are the last three: $\varbiasf{4}{\exea, \exeb}$, $\varbiasf{4}{\exea, \exea}$, and $\varbiasf{4}{\exeb, \exeb}$.
 These capture the bias introduced by our inability to estimate the dependence in the specification errors.
 Unlike the previous terms, the signs of the terms are unknown, so they may introduce negative bias.
-The consequence is that we may systematically underestimate the variance when the specification errors are negatively dependent, and our inferences would then be anti-conservative.
+The consequence is that we could systematically underestimate the variance when the specification errors are negatively dependent, and our inferences would then be anti-conservative.

 The problem has no immediate solution, but some progress can be made.
 Similar to the approach taken in Section~\ref{sec:limiting-distribution}, if the specification errors can be assumed to be negligible relative to the sample size, the terms $\varbiasf{4}{\exeone, \exetwo}$ are negligible relative to the other terms, and the variance estimator is ensured to be asymptotically conservative.